China Says Exports Rise For First Time In Seven Months - UrduPoint

 "The improvement in exports is broadly in line with market expectation," said Zhiwei Zhang, president and chief economist at Pinpoint Asset Management.

-But while exports were now seeing "sequential growth", he added that "it is unclear if (they) can contribute as a growth pillar into next year".
+While exports were now seeing "sequential growth", he added that "it is unclear if exports can contribute as a growth pillar into next year".

 "The European and US economies are cooling.
 China still needs to depend on domestic demand as the main driver for growth in 2024," he told AFP in a note.